aaahmed/Visualizations/README.md

 # Visualizations
-This Repository includes various visualizations exercises for data science
+This Repository includes various visualizations exercises for data science in python